Dear Seastreak Customers,

 - Avoiding close contact with others by allowing at least 6ft between fellow riders while waiting in line

-- Staying home if you are feeling unwell
+- Staying home if you are feeling unwell, or if you have had close contact with someone who is feeling unwell

 - Wearing a cloth face covering and washing it regularly (see CDC best practices and a tutorial on how to make your own at home here)